micmejia/bible-dump/AMPC/Luke/Luke 22.md

-Saying, Father, if You are willing, remove this cup from Me; yet not My will, but [[^f]always] Yours be done.
+Saying, Father, if You are willing, remove this cup from Me; yet not My will, but [always] Yours be done.